 - Profile Type Expressions are only supported for database profiling.
-They have no effect on profiling of file data. - As of version 9.0, only Oracle and MSSQL Server are fully supported.
+They have no effect on profiling of file data. - Currently only Oracle and MSSQL Server are fully supported.
 On other platforms, Type Expressions may result in unexpected matches.

 Managing expressions

 In order to manage search and Type Expressions, select Expressions using the navigation panel on the left-hand side of the Settings tab.